BerkeleyGW/BGWpy/README.md

 Installing
 ----------

+Automatic installation:

+  python -m pip install BGWpy

-Once you have satisfied the requirements, install the package with
+Manual installation: once you have satisfied the requirements, install the package with

   python setup.py install

-You may then run the script `BGWpy_make_config_file.py` to generate a runtime configuration file `~/.BGWpyrc` which you can modify.
+Whether you install automatically of manually, you should run the script `BGWpy_make_config_file.py` to generate a runtime configuration file `~/.BGWpyrc` which you can then modify.
 Most options in this file represent default values, and can be overridden when using the module.